CopernicaMarketingSoftware/Documentation/SMTPeter/en/smtp-api.md

-# Send via SMTP API
+# Send with SMTP API

 The SMTPeter service can be accessed using a traditional SMTP API.
 SMTP is the language or protocol that email programs use to transfer mail from